quirtt/ORIGAMI/README.md

 Modern machine learning systems deal with vast amounts of complex data, like extremely detailed images or graphs with billions of nodes.
-How can machine learning methods effectively align with real-world decision-making based on such large-scale data?
-Moreover, how can one manage domains where the problem’s complexity makes it challenging to collect sufficient data for predictive model to comprehend the full scope?
+How can machine learning methods effectively align with pythonreal-world decision-making based on such large-scale data?
+Moreover, how can one manage domains where the problem's complexity makes it challenging to collect sufficient data for predictive model to comprehend the full scope?